7 day healthy meal planner

 - Add some extra frozen vegetables and another can of chickpeas to increase the number of portions you get from the roasted vegetables with chickpeas recipe.

-It is likely that you will have some leftover ingredients, like pasta, frozen vegetables and eggs to name a few.
-Take a look at the rest of our healthy recipes to inspire more family meals in the coming weeks.
+It's likely you'll have some leftover ingredients, like pasta, frozen vegetables and eggs.
+Take a look at the rest of our healthy recipes for more family meal ideas.

 Remember, all of these recipes are in our Cheap Eats cookbook, which you can download for free.Download Cheap Eats cookbook (PDF)Browse healthy recipes